System-Level Analysis of Module Uncertainty Quantification in the Autonomy Pipeline: Problem Statements

-However, it is not immediately apparent how to even define our problem.
-An uncertainty measure is not a fixed module property but the output of an uncertainty quantification technique, and additionally has many characteristics that we may want to constrain.
+We would like to produce a specification to constrain the values of a target module's uncertainty measure.
+However, this problem as written is not clearly defined.
+In the same way that the system specification is a constraint on a distribution, what property should the module-level specification constrain?
+Here, a \textit{property} is defined as a set of behaviors \cite{Incer:EECS-2022-99}.
+However, an uncertainty measure by itself is not a module property but the output of an uncertainty quantification technique, and has many characteristics that we may want to constrain.

-Our key insight lies in drawing a connection to the work of Incer et al \cite{Incer2023Pacti} in assume-guarantee contracts by observing that in a sequential modularized system, the \textit{assumptions} in a module's contract must be a subset of the \textit{guarantees} in the preceding module's contract.
-Our proposed perspective is that the downstream decision-maker of a system \textit{assumes} that the upstream uncertainty measure is well-calibrated in order to place \textit{guarantees} on its own output.
-This leads us to the idea that the specification we must generate should be on the upstream module's \textit{calibration error}.
-If we are given the probabilistic system specification and a probabilistic ``contract'' describing how the downstream decision-maker maps the upstream calibration error to the cost $C(u)$, we can constrain the upstream calibration error.
-Such a constraint would be our desired specification.

-Concretely, let us assume access to a calibration error, denoted as $l_i$, of module $i$ for a particular input to the stack.
-Although $l_i$ is a continuous random variable, we discretize its values in our specification, similar to previous literature in calibration \cite{Kppers2020MultivariateCC}.